Get started reading Warhammer 40k

-The Warhammer 40K universe books are legion.
+The Warhammer 40K books are legion.
 They cover almost every kind of action and war sci-fi you could want, from mass trench warfare, to special ops, secret agents, void wars, superhuman soldiers and demigods battling aliens and demons.
-The stories are fascinating and action-packed and the universe Games Workshop have created for their authors to play in mean that there is absolutely no end to the material and awesomesauce coming out of the Imperium and its many, many foes.
+The stories are fascinating and action-packed and the universe Games Workshop have created for their authors to play in mean that there is absolutely no end to the reading material and awesomesauce coming out of the Imperium and its many, many foes.

 BUT, if you’re only just coming across this unbelievable treasure trove of fiction, just where the bloody hell should you start?